SuryaMadhavNS/stock_return_prediction/README.md

 17. weighted_avg_ask_price = weighted average of the ask price over the ask size

 As this is a time-series prediction task, please split the train-test data appropriately.
 I used (sklearn) linear regression for simplicity
+Ploted the correlation of the test data with the time on the x-axis and correlation across companies per-minute on the y-axis.